Can you handle the truth?…

 Whats’s the bottom line in all our shouting for space law updates?… well, for one thing, intergovernmental bodies like the UN (COPUOS included) appear designed to stifle any earnest and imaginative talent.
 Committees that operate by near absolute consensus must be a nightmare to endure.
 I understand that consensus is, by design, a slow process that allows a hearing for everybody, a chance for tempers to cool and crises abate.
 However, for maybe 20 years there has been a growing need for COPUOS to act decisively on commercial space law development and a plan for practical celestial governance.
 But COPUOS, with its bulky membership and low motivation for achieving consensus, is paralysed.
 I would expect the elite within governmental service to either briefly endure, or steer well clear of such places.
 Yet, right now we need all the zest and intelligent cohesive spirit that these state delegates can muster.
 They also must, by mandate, shoulder the requisite power/responsibility to effectively negotiate in order to do anything really progressive.
 That normally requires some concessions from the more powerful nations, such that legal and/or commercial advancements come with fairness and clarity.

 The truth right now is that a fair but market friendly framework does need to be incorporated into treaty.
-It is clearly best to include that framework into an update to the Outer Space Treaty… something that would preserve the Treaty’s wider strength against weapons etc. The trouble is that these state delegates to COPUOS have become fully assymilated “committee pawns”… they no longer strive for the “impossibility” of a new treaty; instead they fudge out new soft agreements (non binding) and rely on sympathetic academics to help shape unratified “customary law” to accommodate the path of least resistance.
+It is clearly best to include that framework into an update to the Outer Space Treaty… something that would preserve the Treaty’s wider strength against weapons etc. The trouble is that these state delegates to COPUOS might have become fully assimilated “committee pawns”… no longer striving for the “impossibility” of a new treaty; instead they may fudge out new soft agreements (non binding) and rely on sympathetic academics to help shape non-ratified “customary law” to accommodate the path of least resistance.
 Yet the path of least resistance is not always the most natural interpretation of a treaty or law, it is sometimes that which accommodates the viewpoint of the most powerful.
 Now that’s nothing new! … but we’d like that to change.

 What we really want to change is the notion that hard law and treaties are a bad thing.
-They only become cumbersome and outdated when you dont update them!
+They only become cumbersome and outdated when you don’t build upon them!
 We think it is a necessity to have a responsible governing body with applicable modern hard law for current space matters.
 Space law is too young a subject (50 years barely), without any testing case law for support, to rely on a fluffy framework of unwritten, disputed customary norms, soft laws and guidelines.
 Indeed, the first time the customary norm of non-appropriation came up against a proper opponent, an American space miner, it backed down whilst still trying to keep a brave face.
 Surely it would be better to encourage the miner with a clear, simple contract under independent governance that encourages his commercial opportunity and reward whilst still safeguarding him, celestial bodies and the rights of all humanity.
-So we absolutely need COPUOS to somehow regain the cohesive spirit of 1967 (50 years ago the OST came into force) and somehow manage to prescribe the treaty updates that are so badly needed.
+So we absolutely need COPUOS to somehow regain the cohesive spirit of 1967 (50 years ago the OST came into force) and somehow manage to prescribe a ‘top-up treaty’ (to build on OST) that is so badly needed.
 COPUOS can feasibly strike the consensus rule in favour of majority rule, but has never done that to date.
 It might actually require UNGA to bypass COPUOS in order to produce a workable resolution on all this (as occurred in 1982, concerning the use of satellites for TV broadcasting).

 So, what do you think?…can we solve the urgent problem of space debris with all those different bits of soft law from multiple sources (which can resemble debris in itself)?
 Can we afford to let die the the only hard law stopping “nukes” in space…and trust in new non binding agreements and codes of practice?
 Will they protect us all?